JovidYnwa/HamSafar-django/README.md

 HamSafar is a free platform where everyone can find a companion for a trip.

-# Description

-HamSafar is a free platform where everyone can find travel companions.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.